Should oil field truckers be banned from driving after working 14 hours?

 Many oil field truckers say that while these exemptions help them earn more money, they are routinely used to pressure workers into driving after shifts that are 20 hours or longer.

 “Just because you are on an oil field site does not make you any less vulnerable to the effects of fatigue!”
-Garr Farrell, an oil service driver in Ore City, Tex., to federal highway safety regulators.
-In his letter, Mr. Farrell complained that his managers had used the oil field exemptions to force him to wait, without anywhere to sleep, for 36 hours at one well site before he could unload his drilling supplies and get back on the highway. last year wrote
+Garr Farrell, an oil service driver in Ore City, Tex., last year wrote to federal highway safety regulators.
+In his letter, Mr. Farrell complained that his managers had used the oil field exemptions to force him to wait, without anywhere to sleep, for 36 hours at one well site before he could unload his drilling supplies and get back on the highway.

 This threat will grow substantially in coming years, safety advocates warn.
 According to federal officials, more than 200,000 new oil and gas wells will be drilled nationwide over the next decade.
 And the drilling technique used at more than 90 percent of these wells, known as hydraulic fracturing, or fracking, leads to far more trucks on the road — roughly 500 to 1,500 truck trips per well — than traditional drilling, partly because fracking requires millions of gallons of water per well.